josheinhorn/weird-science/README.md

 `state` contains relevant info for the context of the call, including the Step that called it and the configured Context object.

+Weird Science comes with a built in `ConsolePublisher` that's little more than a reference implementation.
+There is also another project in this repo called `WeirdScience.StatsD` that has an implementation that publishes a couple of stats using this [C# StatsD Client](https://github.com/goncalopereira/statsd-csharp-client).
+More info about Etsy's StatsD found [here](https://github.com/etsy/statsd).

 ### Basic example
 A basic (albeit not very useful) implementation: